The Villages Traumatic Brain Injury Lawyer

-If your traumatic brain injury was due to the negligence of another person, business, or entity then you may be able to recoup the damages caused by your TBI.
+If your traumatic brain injury was due to the negligence of another person, business, or entity then you may be able to recoup the damages caused by your TBI in a traumatic injury settlement.
 Under Section 768 of the Florida Code, a party whose reckless or negligent actions caused an injury to another person is legally liable for those damages.

-A victim of another person’s negligence may be able to recover economic and non-economic damages from the negligent party.
+A victim of another person’s negligence may be able to recover economic and non-economic damages from the negligent party in the form of a traumatic injury payout.
 Economic damages may include measurable damages such as hospital bills, anticipatory medical bills, and lost wages.

 Non-economic damages are more difficult to quantify and give the jury more discretion.
 These types of damages are for the more intangible negative impact that a TBI may have on a person, common types of non-economic damages include damages for pain and suffering.
 A The Villages traumatic brain injury lawyer could help an individual recover damages for their injuries.

 The Villages has a statute of limitations for traumatic brain injury cases.
 Under Section 95 of the Florida Code, a victim of a traumatic brain injury will have four years from the date of the accident to file a negligence lawsuit against the careless wrongdoer.

 Because accidents are rarely 100 percent the fault of another person, The Villages follows a comparative negligence approach to assigning blame.
 Under Section 768.81 of the Florida Code, the amount of damages may be proportional to any fault belonging to the victim.
 This means that even if someone was responsible for 70 percent of the accident that caused their TBI, they may still be able to receive 30 percent of the damages by taking the other party to court.

 What Our Clients Say

 Read this 5-star Google review below regarding a personal injury case in The Villages.